andresilva8624/andres-music-blog/README.md

 ## Installation

-Clone the repository to your local machine and open the package.json on your Terminal with npm start.
+Clone the repository to your local machine and open the package.json on your Terminal with npm run develop.

 ## Usage